yinjisheng311/Xfer/README.md

 CP2 implements symmetric key cryptography using AES.

 To compare the performance between the 2 different confidentiality protocols,their respective runtimes are computed and plotted in a graph to compare their speeds.
 The outcomes can be found at the last section of this page.

-## How to Compile the program on Intellij IDEA:
-To compile the program on Intellij IDEA, one should have two different machines with an active Internet connection.
-Before running the program, one must configure the I.P address to which the client will attempt to connect to the server.
-This parameters are parsed to the client and server programs via the command line.
-This can either be done in Eclipse or via the Command line.

 ### Things to note when running the program